 Day 1 – Bilbao

-Begin your 7 days in Basque Country in the region’s largest city, Bilbao.
+Begin in the region’s largest city, Bilbao.
 Once a gritty and industrial place, Bilbao has seen a massive transformation in recent decades and it is now a modern, eclectic and artistic metropolis.
 Known for being home to its own branch of the famed Guggenheim Museum, there is far more to this city than this home of modern art.

 Spend your first day in Bilbao wandering through the lovely La Ribera Market and exploring the sites of the Old Town.
 Gorge yourself on pintxos (the Basque version of tapas) in some of the many fantastic bars in this area before taking a leisurely stroll along the Estuary of Bilbao where you can take in all of the lovely architecture along the water.

 End your day by taking the funicular up to Mount Artxanda and enjoying the fantastic views of the city below.
-After you come down, unwind on another pintxos crawl while enjoying the fresh and delicious Basque cuisine.
+After you come down, unwind on another pintxo crawl while enjoying the fresh and delicious Basque cuisine.
 Join a food tour if you want to explore with a guide!

 Where to Stay in Bilbao